 Arsuzi on the one hand, and Aflaq and Bitar on the other, formed competing “Arab Baʿath Parties” in the 1940s.
 Arsuzi’s was formed first, and he seems to have suspected that Aflaq was some sort of Western stooge whose job was to usurp his movement.
 It was Aflaq’s party (Bitar was Engels to Aflaq’s Marx, if you will, so when I talk about Aflaq doing something you can assume that Bitar was working with him) that survived and became what we think of today as “the Baʿath Party.”

 After the UAR dissolved, Aflaq reformed the Baʿath Party, and he ran its National Command, which oversaw the party’s two regional commands (in Syria and Iraq).
 At this point, its ideology really began to take root among the Syrian military establishment, though it was the regionalist flavor that really caught on rather than Aflaq’s Baʿath Classic formulation.
 The 1963 coup was led by Baʿathist elements in the Syrian military, along with Nasserists who were hoping that a new Baʿathist government might try to rejoin the UAR (Egypt retained the UAR’s name, keeping the flame alive, until after Nasser’s death).
 Bitar became prime minister in the post-1963 order, so Aflaq clearly still had influence, but things were heading toward a breaking point.
-The real power in the state now rested with the military leaders of the 1963 coup, who were mostly regionalists: army chief of staff Salah Jadid, new defense minister Muhammad Umran (who was more sympathetic to Aflaq than the other two), and rising star (and Arsuzi acolyte) Hafez al-Assad.
+The real power in the state now rested with the military leaders of the 1963 coup, who were mostly regionalists: army chief of staff Salah Jadid, new defense minister Muhammad Umran (who was more sympathetic to Aflaq than the other two), and rising star (and Arsuzi fan) Hafez al-Assad.

 Razzaz tried to stifle the growing independence of the Syrian Regional Command, but Jadid’s position was simply too strong.
 In late 1965 Razzaz actually ordered the dissolution of the Regional Command, put Bitar back in office as prime minister, and recalled Umran from exile to serve as defense minister.
-Jadid then staged a crisis; he had the Syrian officer in charge of units on the Golan Heights report that some kind of mutiny was underway, which forced Umran and Syrian President Amin al-Hafiz to rush there to prevent some kind of catastrophe that could risk war with Israel.
+Jadid then staged a crisis; he had the Syrian officer in charge of units on the Golan Heights report that some kind of mutiny was underway, which forced Umran and Syrian President Amin al-Hafiz to rush there to prevent a catastrophe that could risk war with Israel.
 Jadid made his move shortly after they returned to Damascus, distracted and exhausted.
 There was some scattered armed resistance throughout the country, but ultimately Jadid had little trouble taking total control over Syria.